LIS 580/587: British Libraries, Archives, and Special Collections

 LIS 580.
 British Studies in Librarianship.
 3 hours.
-Comparative studies of library and information institutions, bibliographic organization, models of service, and professional practice in the United States and Great Britain
+Comparative or historical studies of library and information institutions, collections, models of service, or professional practice in the United Kingdom.

 Have you ever dreamed of being in the 'sceptred isle' of Chaucer, Shakespeare, Kipling, Lewis Carroll, C.S.
 Lewis, Jane Austen, and J.K.
 Rowling - of strolling along the Thames or through the verdant British countryside?

-Spend a month in the United Kingdom earning credit while learning about famous authors and collections.
-British librarians, archivists, and information specialists provide instruction as well as guided tours in a variety of British libraries, museums, and archives.
+Spend a month in the United Kingdom earning credit while learning about historic and modern British libraries, archives, and special collections on-site from distinguished British librarians, archivists, and information specialists.

-In addition to participating in scheduled lectures and tours, students are required to produce book reviews and a reflective journal for LIS 580 and research paper on an approved topic for LIS 587.
+In addition to participating in scheduled lectures and tours, students are required to submit book reviews and a reflective journal for LIS 580 and research paper on an approved topic for LIS 587.

 All students who are U.S. citizens must have a valid passport.
 Non-U.S. citizens are responsible for obtaining any additional documents required for entry into the U.K. Contact the nearest U.K. consulate for information.

-Registration is handled through the Southern Miss International Programs Office so questions about course registration or fees should be directed to them (phone: 601.266.4344, email: firstname.lastname@example.org).
+Registration is handled through the Southern Miss Office of Study Abroad so questions about course registration or fees should be directed to them (phone: 601.266.4344601.266.4344, email: firstname.lastname@example.org).
 Questions about required assignments, academic credit, or grades should be directed to the course faculty.

 Students who are accepted for participation in the British Studies Program may apply for financial aid if they meet federal requirements for a Guaranteed Student Loan.